dataArtisans/flink-training-web/devSetup/handsOn.md

 In order to execute program on a running Flink instance (and not from within your IDE) you need to install Flink on your machine.
 To do so, follow these steps:

-- Download the Apache Flink 0.9.1 release from an [ASF mirror](http://www.apache.org/dyn/closer.lua/flink/flink-0.9.1/flink-0.9.1-bin-hadoop1.tgz).
+- Download the Apache Flink 0.10.1 release from an [ASF mirror](http://www.apache.org/dyn/closer.lua/flink/flink-0.10.1/flink-0.10.1-bin-hadoop1.tgz).
 - Extract the downloaded `.tgz` archive
 - The resulting folder contains a Flink setup that can be locally executed without any further configuration.

 ### 6. Start a local Flink instance

-Given that you have a local Flink installation, you can start a Flink instance that runs a master and a worker process on your local machine in a single JVM.
+If you have a local Flink installation, you can start a Flink instance that runs a master and a worker process on your local machine in a single JVM.
 This execution mode is useful for local testing.

 #### Start local Flink instance